Help at Home

 - be an older (over 65 years of age) person with a moderate to severe disability or their carer

-- be a younger person (18 to 64 years of age) with a moderate to severe disability or their carer
+- be an adult (18 to 64 years of age) living with a moderate to severe disability or their carer

 - be likely to need to go into an aged care home or hospital for care if you are not being provided with support.